 In that sense, as we endure abundant suffering as Christ did, we have opportunity to be abundantly comforted as He was comforted by God in His suffering.
 Whatever specific nuance Paul intended here, none of the above views are anti-biblical.
 All of them are truthful even independently from this verse, and Paul may have meant any one or more of them.

 8. (vs. 1:6-7) What do Paul and the Corinthian believers share / partake?

-we know that as you are partakers of the sufferings,
+that as you share in our sufferings,